COVID-19 UPDATE: We are open and continue to serve our students. Learn More about our health & safety plans.

-A Daycare Assistant Teacher is an employee who assists lead teachers in child daycare environments.
-They work to support teachers and students by assisting in the care, supervision and education of children.
-They may also be referred to as Teacher Aides, Education Assistants, Instructional Aides, Paraprofessionals or Paraeducators in some workplace settings.
+A Daycare Assistant Teacher assists and leads teachers in the care, supervision and education of children in child daycare environments.
+They may also be referred to as a Child Care Assistant, Teacher Aide, Education Assistant, Instructional Aide, Paraprofessional or Paraeducator in some workplace settings..

 Daycare Assistant Teachers work with or under the supervision of licensed teachers to perform the following general duties: